cypher256/eclipse-encoding-plugin/README.md

 **Change "Text File Encoding" setting by file property**
 To add the encoding, use Preference > General > Workspace > Text File Encoding > Other.
 ![](image/encoding_select.jpg)
-Autodetect: Automatic detection by juniversalchardet
+Autodetect: Automatic detection by juniversalchardet and ICU4J
 Inheritance: Inherited from folder or project properties, workspace preferences
 Content Type: Determined from content type setting